 Disclaimer: I do not own Hollow Kingdom.

 Marak Sixfinger sat in his workroom, a large space enclosed by stone walls that were barely visible behind the floor-to-ceiling bookcases and documents magically stuck to the walls.
-Despite all the magical items and volumes that lined the shelves and adorned the table, and large tomes in haphazard piles scattered around the floor, it was all still relatively neat—an organized mess, if you will.
+Despite all the magical items and volumes that lined the shelves and adorned the table, and large tomes in haphazard piles scattered around the floor, it was all still relatively neat—an organized mess, if one will.
 In the center of it all was Marak, who leaned against his worktable rifling through a large book, the corners of his lips slanted downward in a frown.
 His unruly hair hung in front of his face, blocking it from view.
 Underneath the hair, his bi-colored eyes moved steadily across and down the page of the book, lingering longer on the words that he did not immediately comprehend.

-"Come in," Marak called out, and a moment later the door to his workroom swung inward to allow a young boy of about seven years old into the space.
+"Come in," Marak called out, and a moment later the door to his workroom swung inward to allow a young boy of about seven years into the space.
 He had jet black hair that framed his pale face in loose curls, dark eyes that were always somber, and a face so beautiful that the boy had never made a single friend.

 "How did you know I was outside?"
 The boy asked curiously.
 He hadn't even knocked, after all.